Anderson Packers

+Franchise history

 Before beginning play as the Anderson Packers professionally, they initially played as the Anderson Chiefs as a semipro basketball team after World War II ended, to the point of playing in the 1946 World Professional Basketball Tournament under that name.
 The team was originally both founded and owned by brothers Ike W. and John B. Duffey, who were the founders of the meat packing company called Duffey's Incorporated, which had purchased the Hughes-Curry Packing Co. of Anderson back in 1946, by which time the brothers rebranded the Anderson Chiefs to the Anderson Duffey Packers once they officially entered the National Basketball League (later becoming the Anderson Packers once the NBL merged with the Basketball Association of America to become the modern-day National Basketball Association).
 John Duffey was president of the club, while its secretary-treasurer was Ike Duffey.
 The team's first season in the NBL was also the league's first official season where they actually implemented a drafting system similar to what the future rivaling Basketball Association of America (and later merging partner to become the National Basketball Association) had for the eventual NBA draft system a year later following the conclusion of their inaugural league season for the purpose of controlled player salaries and limiting the idea of outbidding other players outside of their own 12-player teams at hand (with the NBL having a budget of $6,000 this season), as well as implementing key players to signing binding contracts as soon as they could and the NBL looking to have full-time referees on display.
 During the three short seasons Anderson played in the NBL, the Duffey Packers would see significant improvement in each season there by going from not making it to the NBL Playoffs to being in the semifinal round of the Playoffs in their second season to winning the final championship ever played there before the NBL-BAA merger of 1949 to become the modern-day NBA.
 The Duffey brothers profitably sold their Anderson packing plant three years later following the merger, although they retained ownership of the team until its demise in 1951 following its exit from the NBA and the subsequent closure of the failed rivaling National Professional Basketball League.